taichi-dev/taichi_three/README.md

 Minor fixes:
 * Fix an artifect in perspective mode due to texture coordinate interpolation.
+* Support non-equal width and height in camera.
 * Make shadow smoother using bilerp.